ignite/cli/docs/kb/config.md

 The `config.yml` file generated in your blockchain folder uses key-value pairs to describe the development environment for your blockchain.

 Only a default set of parameters is provided.
-If more nuanced configuration is required, you can add these parameters to the `config.yml` file.
+If more nuanced configuration is required, you can add and update these parameters in the `config.yml` file.

 ## accounts